Syrians Are Ready to Accept Bashar al-Assad as President

 After so many hundreds of thousands of deaths, many Syrians are reconciled to whatever comes next, as long as it is not more war.
 The regime, however, is benefiting not from an upsurge of genuine support but from war weariness, the sins of the opposition, and the desperation of millions of people for the return of basic services.
 Hatred of war and contempt for the rebels are not the same thing as a permanent peace.

-Photo credit: GEORGE OURFALIAN/AFP/Getty Images
+Photo credit: HASSAN AMMAR/AFP/Getty Images